-The 2018 iPhone lineup is likely to include three new handsets and three carryovers from years past.
-The current iPhone X handset won’t be one of them, according to KGI Securities (via MacRumors).
+The 2018 iPhone lineup is likely to include four new handsets and three carryovers from past years.
+Here’s the latest information on this year’s handset lineup.

 The reason?
 In addition to announcing a second-generation iPhone X, Apple’s expected to launch an all-new 6.1-inch iPhone with Face ID and an LCD and a so-called 6.5-inch OLED “iPhone X Plus.”